Waste transfer station

 A transfer station, or resource recovery centre, is a building or processing site for the temporary deposition, consolidation and aggregation of waste.

-Transfer stations vary significantly in size and function.
+Transfer stations may vary significantly in size and function.
 Some transfer stations allow residents and businesses to drop off small loads of waste and recycling, and may perform some preliminary sorting of material.
 Other transfer stations are places where local waste collection vehicles will deposit their waste cargo prior to aggregation and loading into larger vehicles.
-These larger vehicles will transport the waste to the end point of disposal in an incinerator, landfill, or hazardous waste facility, or for recycling.
+These larger vehicles will transport the waste to the end point of disposal in an incinerator, landfill, hazardous waste facility, or for recycling.
+No long-term storage of waste occurs at a transfer station; waste is quickly consolidated and loaded into a larger vehicle and moved off the site, usually in a matter of hours.

 Transfer stations can be publicly or privately owned.
-They vary in size, from small regional site managing less than 1000 tonnes/year to large sites managing over 200,000 tonne/year.
+They vary in size, from small regional sites managing less than 1000 tonnes/year to large sites managing over 200,000 tonnes/year.

+The principle reason for transfer stations is to reduce the cost of transporting waste to disposal facilities.
+Finding a space for these facilities often is challenging.
+Waste management services are not always properly and equally offered to all inhabitants due to inappropriate resource management approaches, high volumes of urban waste, and consumption habits.